restjs/restjs.github.io/quick_start.md

 # ./src/main.tsx
-In your IDE please open this file : `/src/main.tsx` This file is your application entry point, and you can define your routers here.
+In your IDE please open this file : `/src/main.tsx` This file is your application's entry point, and you can define your routers here.
 ```
 import React from 'react';
 import {Application, Router, Get} from '@restjs/core';